ionide/DependencyManager.FsProj/README.md

 ## Installation

-Run `dotnet tool install --global depman-fsproj` and once it is installed run `depman-fsproj` for instructions.
+Run `dotnet tool install --global fradav.depman-proj` and once it is installed run `fradav.depman-proj` for instructions.

 ## Build locally